-Commercial Building Energy Consumption Survey (CBECS): A national sample survey that collects information on the stock of U.S. commercial buildings, including their energy-related building characteristics and energy usage data (https://www.eia.gov/consumption/commercial/ about.php).
+Commercial Building Energy Consumption Survey (CBECS): a national sample survey that collects information on the stock of U.S. commercial buildings, including their energy-related building characteristics and energy usage data.

-Heating Degree Days (HDD): Indicators of energy consumption for space heating.
+Heating Degree Days (HDD): indicators of energy consumption for space heating.
 HDD are calculated by taking the average of a day's high and low temperatures and subtracting from 65°.
 For example: If the day's average temperature is 50° F, its HDD is 15.
 If every day in a 30-day month had an average temperature of 50°, the month's HDD value would be 450 (15 x 30).
-HDD data comes from Weather Data Depot (http://www.weatherdatadepot.com/), an online weather data hub powered by AccuWeather©.
+HDD data comes from Weather Data Depot, an online weather data hub powered by AccuWeather©

-Building Management System (BMS): A computer-based system that controls and monitors a building's mechanical and electrical equipment such as HVAC, lighting, power systems, fire systems, and/or security systems.
+Building Management System (BMS): a computer-based system that controls and monitors a building's mechanical and electrical equipment such as HVAC, lighting, power systems, fire systems, and/or security systems.
 Often used for energy efficiency, real-time views into facility operations and trend analysis can provide data to optimize energy management and minimize operational costs.

-British Thermal Unit (Btu): A unit of heat defined as the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.
+British thermal unit (Btu): a unit of heat defined as the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.
 A kBtu equals 1,000 Btu.
 An MBtu, or MMBtu, equals 1,000,000 Btu.

-ENERGY STAR Score: A measure of a building's energy performance relative to similar properties, when normalized for weather and operational characteristics.
+ENERGY STAR Score: a measure of a building's energy performance relative to similar properties, when normalized for weather and operational characteristics.

-Energy Use Intensity (EUI): Measures the energy use per square foot of a building.
+Energy Use Intensity (EUI): measures the energy use per square foot of a building.
 It is calculated by dividing the total energy consumed by the building in one year by the total gross floor area of the building.
+Weather-Normalized energy use intensity is the energy a property would have used if it had experienced 30 year average temperatures.

-Kilowatt Hour (kWh): A unit of energy equal to 3.6 mega joules commonly used as a billing unit for energy delivered to consumers by electric utilities.
+Kilowatt Hour (kWh): a unit of energy equal to 3.6 mega joules commonly used as a billing unit for energy delivered to consumers by electric utilities.